CharliVanNood/CuteHajs/README.md

+# Hey hey, we track haj prices
+Believe it or not, BLÅHAJ pricing is really not as static as it may seem!
+So like it's only logical if we tracked them, imagine overpaying for your haj collection!
+Here is all the data we collect:
 | Country | Price Local | Price Euro |
 | ------- | ------- | ------- |
 Netherlands:|        € 27.99     |(€ 27.99)